Open index.html

 Source = output.

-A deck is a folder · open it in 2031, edit one character, give it again.
+A deck is a folder.
+Open it in 2031, change one character, give the talk again.